openshift/insights-operator/docs/gathered-data.md

 Collects metrics from the Deployment Validation Operator's metrics service.
 The metrics are fetched via the /metrics endpoint and filtered to only include those with a `deployment_validation_operator_` prefix.
+If the DVO service is deployed in a namespace other than `openshift-deployment-validation-operator', then the names of the workloads (e.g., namespace, deployment) are collected.
+Otherwise, only the UIDs of those resources are collected.

 ### API Reference
 None